emily-longman/Nucella_can_Seascape/README.md

 ### 01 - Abiotic

 We extracted decadal environmental data for the 19 *N. canaliculata* field sites from [Bio-Oracle](https://www.bio-oracle.org/).
 Our variables of interest were: sea surface temperature (mean, max, min, range, 2010-2019), pH (mean, min, 2010-2018), O2 (mean, 2010-2018), salinity (mean, 2010-2019), and chlorophyll (mean, 2010-2018).
-For each variable we also extracted future data (2090-2100 under the SSP5-8.5 scenario) The multiple iterations of the three focal scripts were for graphical purposes.
+For each variable we also extracted future data (2020-2100 under the SSP5-8.5 scenario).
+Note: the multiple iterations of the three focal scripts were for graphical purposes.

-01_extract_bio-oracle.R - Extract present and future data for variables for large geographic region along the eastern Pacific coastline.
+01_extract_bio-oracle.R - Extract present and future environmental data for a large geographic region along the eastern Pacific coastline.

 02_format_bio-oracle.R - Filter each variable for the 19 focal *N. canaliculata* field sites.